The Bankrate promise

 - Monthly maintenance fees: Debit cards are tied to checking accounts, and some banks charge service fees on a monthly basis.
 Often the fee may be waived if you maintain a set minimum balance in the account that can vary by bank.

-- Foreign transaction fees: Using your debit card for purchases or ATM withdrawals outside of the U.S. can result in foreign transaction fees, which average at 3 percent of each transaction.
+- Foreign transaction fees: Using your debit card for purchases or ATM withdrawals outside of the U.S. can result in foreign transaction fees, which tend to be around 1 percent to 3 percent of the transaction amount.

 What to do if your debit card is lost or stolen